PARKROYAL Darling Harbour hotel exterior Sydney

 Family Rooms and Amenities

 For our overnight stay with two young grandchildren, our room with two queen beds worked well enough.
-The kids were instantly drawn to the teepee, complete with fairy lights and cute pillows, which became their special hideaway for exploring their activity packs.
+The kids headed straight back to the teepee, which became their special hideaway for exploring their activity packs.

-The smart TV proved another winner, allowing us to stream the kids’ favorite shows.
+The smart TV proved another winner, allowing us to stream the kids’ favourite shows.

-The spacious bathroom make getting ready a breeze, there were plenty of quality towels and well stock supply of amenities.
-The only complaint from the kids, the fluffy bathrobes were adult-sized only 😉
+The spacious bathroom makes getting ready a breeze, there were plenty of quality towels and well-stocked supply of amenities.
+The only complaint from the kids: the fluffy bathrobes only came in adult sizes.

-For families planning a longer stay or those with older children or wanting extra space to spread out, the Executive Suite offers a generous 71 square meters of living space.
-The separate living room, offers a double sofa bed, so parents can enjoy the king bedroom while children have their own sleep space.
+For families planning a longer stay or those with older children or wanting extra space to spread out, the Executive Suite offers a generous 71 square metres of living space.
+The separate living room offers a double sofa bed, so parents can enjoy the king bedroom while children have their own sleep space.

 I managed to check out one of these rooms which was next door to ours and I could immediately see how the layout would work well for families needing separate spaces for bedtime routines or quiet time.